9 Ways to Stop Sweating So Much

 Breath: Tell yourself to breathe.
 It’s not uncommon for people to unknowingly hold their breath when under stress.
 Taking a slow, deep breath tells your body that it’s not in any sort of danger.
 Inhale deeply and slowly through your nose, hold your breath for three seconds, then exhale slowly through your mouth.
 Repeat this 10 times.

-Avoid know stress / sweat triggers: While we’d encourage you to learn how to diffuse stressful situations, another option is to avoid them altogether.
+Avoid known stress / sweat triggers: While we’d encourage you to learn how to defuse stressful situations, another option is to avoid them altogether.
 If you work in a stressful environment, associate with stressful people or eat foods that lead to anxiety and stress, stop.
 A lot of times, once the sweat trigger is removed, most people notice a dramatic reduction in excess sweat almost immediately.

 7. Home Remedies to Stop Sweating